 News & Events

-The Centre, housed at Senate House in Bloomsbury, at the School of Advanced Study, University of London, will officially open in September 2021.
+The Centre, housed at Senate House in Bloomsbury, at the School of Advanced Study, University of London, was created in September 2021.

 The Centre for the Politics of Feelings is devoted to the interdisciplinary understanding of how emotions and feelings can be active causes but also targets of political behaviour in diverse socio-political contexts.